dakuang/tensorlayer/docs/user/tutorial.rst

-The foundation of each neural network in TensorLayer is an :class:`InputLayer <tensorlayer.layers.InputLayer>` instance representing the input data that will subsequently be fed to the network.
+The foundation of each neural network in TensorLayer is an :class:`InputLayer <tensorlayer.layers.InputLayer>` instance representing the input data that will subsequently be fed into the network.
 Note that the ``InputLayer`` is not tied to any specific data yet.

 .. code-block:: python